-24 short, solo scenes to assign to your advanced or older students!
+24 short, solo scenes for actors to assign to your advanced or older students!

 Example of a solo improvisation with obstacles: